In India, conservationists truck orphaned rhinos from a rhino-rich park to one with a rhino deficit.

 Increased protections have reduced poaching in India, though with wildlife traffickers seeking rhino horn, that effort is ongoing.
 One female rhino was killed by a poacher in Kaziranga just this week.
 “Strict enforcement has reduced poaching incidents,” a spokesperson for WTI said by email, “but they have not completely stopped.”
 The story of recovery for the greater one-horned rhino, a species often also called the Indian rhino, is a hopeful one.
 According to the World Wildlife Fund, the species came close to extinction earlier in the 20th century, with perhaps only 200 left, but today it’s estimated that there are 3,500 greater one-horned rhinos in the wild in Northeast India and Nepal.

-[This story originally appeared on WBUR’s The Wild Life.]
+Produced by Christen Goguen.
+Originally appeared on WBUR’s The Wild Life.